iamjadhav/beginner_tutorials/README.md

 catkin_make run_tests_beginner_tutorials
 ```

-OR to run the tests with the launch file: type,
+OR to run the tests with the launch file: In a new terminal, type,

 ```
 cd ~/catkin_ws